pypeit/PypeIt/doc/dev/mosfireframes.rst

 variable that points to the relevant directory.
 The algorithm of the test is as follows:

-    1. Find all the directories in the :ref:`dev-suite` with Keck MOSFIRE data.
+    1. Find all the directories in the :ref:`dev-suite` where a selected sample of Keck MOSFIRE data is.

     2. For each directory (i.e., instrument setup):